Best gaming routers in 2026: Boost your speeds and get lag-free gameplay with our top picks

 When shopping for a gaming router, you first need to decide if a single router is enough for your space or if you need a mesh Wi-Fi system instead.

 The right one for you will depend on the size of your home, the thickness of your walls and where you like to game.
 If you live in a smaller apartment and play near your router, then a single unit is always the best choice for guaranteed, low-latency speed.
 However, if you live in a large, multi-story home or an older house with thick walls, you’re going to run into coverage issues.
-This is where one of the best mesh Wi-Fi systems can help and fortunately, there are now mesh routers specifically designed for gamers.
+This is where one of the best mesh Wi-Fi systems can help, and fortunately, there are now mesh routers specifically designed for gamers.

 Instead of a single device, a mesh Wi-Fi system uses multiple nodes or satellites to spread the Wi-Fi signal from the main unit even farther.
 For the best stability and coverage, you want to look for a mesh gaming router with a tri-band design.
 That way, you can use one of the bands as a dedicated backhaul channel to send data between the main router and the satellites.
 Alternatively, if your home is wired for Ethernet, you can hardwire your units together for wired backhaul instead.

 If a mesh system isn’t for you, stability is still key.
-Even with a single router, look for models with powerful internal or external antennas that are noted for their excellent signal penetration (like the Asus ROG Rapture GT6).
+Even with a single router, look for models with powerful internal or external antennas that are noted for their excellent signal penetration (like the Asus ROG Rapture GT-BE19000AI).
 This feature means the router is specifically designed to push its signal effectively through common household barriers like thick walls and doors, ensuring a stable connection on the other side of your house.

 Gaming software and features